Figure

 MetricValueNotesFidelity reference

-1Q gate time1–20 nsfast all-electrical drive
+1Q gate time1–20 nsFast all-electrical drive

-1Q fidelity~99%platform dependentShi et al. 2015
+1Q fidelity~99%Platform dependentKim et al. 2014

-Main tradeoffspeed vs charge-noise sensitivitycore design tension
+Main tradeoffSpeed vs charge-noise sensitivityCore design tension of the hybrid encoding

 Linked Papers